stablekernel/aqueduct/docs/docs/index.md

     ...
   }
 }

-class AppOptions extends ConfigurationItem {
-  AppOptions(String path) : super.fromFile(path);
-  DatabaseConnectionInfo database;
-  String otherOption;
-  int numberOfDoodads;
-}
 ```

 ### Running and Concurrency

-Aqueduct applications are run with the `aqueduct` command line tool, which can also open debugging and instrumentation tools and specify how many threads the application should run on:
+Aqueduct applications are run with the `aqueduct serve` command line tool, which can also open debugging and instrumentation tools and specify how many threads the application should run on:

 ```
 aqueduct serve --observe --isolates 5